cite-architecture/citedx/docs/CEX-spec-3.0.md

 Note that it is possible to catalog texts that are not online.
 Within a CEX serialization, cataloging a work as online means that citable texts nodes for this CTS URN must be available in the `ctsdata` block of the CEX.

 **Example**:  The following example is a valid `ctscatalog` block, using `#` for its delimiting string.
+The tiers of the citation hierarchy are separated using `,` as the delimiting string.
 It defines a version of a text:  note that the column for exemplar label is empty.

     #!ctscatalog